 Clean Your Tech Devices

 You are constantly touching your phone and other tech devices throughout the day.
 These items are covered in germs that can be dangerous and cause you to get sick.
 Each day, it is wise to sanitize these items with disinfecting wipes so that they are clean when you reach for them.

 Your bathroom contains the most germs of any room in your house.
 Each time that you finish washing, dry your bath or shower walls so that germs and viruses have no place to thrive.
 Also, experts advise homeowners to disinfect the bathroom floor once a week and to flush the toilet with the lid closed.
 This keeps germs and bacteria to a minimum.

 Install a Whole-Home Air Purification System

-At Rescue Air Heating and Cooling, our experts have the knowledge and experience to help you select an indoor air quality solution to meet your home’s unique needs.
+At Rescue Air and Plumbing, our experts have the knowledge and experience to help you select an indoor air quality solution to meet your home’s unique needs.
 For more information, call us today: (972) 201-3253.